 Tennessee to appeal federal ruling over license revocations

-The Tennessean reports state Department of Safety and Homeland Security Commissioner David Purkey filed a notice of appeal Wednesday.
+David Purkey, commissioner of the state Department of Safety and Homeland Security, filed a notice of appeal Wednesday, The Tennessean reported .
 The motion asks the U.S. Court of Appeals to review U.S. District Judge Aleta Trauger's ruling from earlier this month.

-Trauger wrote that the revocations are powerfully counterproductive and deprive constitutional due process and equal protection.
+The state is requesting a temporary halt, pending appeal, on its 60-day deadline from the date of the ruling to submit plans for lifting revocations, including automatic reinstatement where legally appropriate.

+The state says that plans for automatic restoration would require review of driver's license records on an individual-by-individual basis, which would be a potentially wasteful use of government resources given the possibility of a reversal.

-The ruling says Tennessee revoked 146,211 driver's licenses from July 2012 to June 2016 under state law for failure to pay court debts.
+Tennessee revoked 146,211 driver's licenses from July 2012 to June 2016 under state law for failure to pay court debts, according to Trauger's ruling.
 Only about 7 percent of those licenses were reinstated.

+"If a person has no resources to pay a debt, he cannot be threatened or cajoled into paying it; he may, however, become able to pay it in the future.
+But taking his driver's license away sabotages that prospect," Trauber wrote.

+Josh Spickler is the executive director for Memphis-based advocacy organization Just City and an attorney on the case representing people who have lost their licenses.
+He said it's disappointing to see the state challenge the ruling "instead of working to develop better public policy and have more Tennesseans driving safely and legally."

 Information from: The Tennessean, http://www.tennessean.com